aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### getOverflow() {#getOverflow--}

 <b>@deprecated.</b> Please use the 'overflow' property instead.
-Gets or set the overflow of axis bins
+Gets or sets the overflow of axis bins

 ```javascript
 getOverflow() : number;